Tomato Terms and Types

 Large, full-size tomatoes can be divided into juicy types and true slicer types.
 Heirlooms and varieties with outstanding flavor can be of either type.

 I've read over and over that paste tomatoes are drier and less juicy than all of the above types, but experience doesn't bear this out.
 It is certainly true of modern processing paste tomatoes like Roma.
-Heirloom paste types actually vary quite a bit in juiciness, but they do share a few important traits that make them better for cooking and sauce.
+Heirloom paste types actually vary quite a bit in juiciness, but they do share other traits that make them better for cooking and sauce.
 The most important is that they peel easily.
 Modern processing tomatoes are peeled by machines or chemicals, but heirlooms were selected for hand peeling, and they all peel very easily.
-Usually, they also slip the vine leaving their calyx and stem behind, saving labor in de-stemming.
+Usually, they also leave their calyx and stem behind when picked, saving labor in de-stemming.
 Another important trait for traditional sauce or paste tomatoes is that they melt into a smooth, creamy sauce without a blender or food processor, instead of separating into very firm flesh and very watery juice.

 A typical sauce tomato would be Italian Heirloom.
 It peels easily, and as soon as you lay pieces into a hot pan, it melts into a sauce with good body, creamy mouthfeel, and smooth texture.
 It will still need to be simmered to evaporate the juice and thicken the sauce, but it will be a sauce, not chunks of tomato.
-Most heirloom slicers have this trait as well--they make excellent quick fresh pasta sauces.
+Most heirloom slicers like Brandywine and Cherokee Purple have this trait as well--they make excellent quick fresh pasta sauces.
+Tomatoes with this trait tend to have a "silky" mouthfeel.

 Drying tomatoes are a special type that is usually pretty tasteless fresh, and has little juice.
 In Italy, these were dried on the roof of the house, or in a sunny courtyard.
 If you have a dehydrator, almost any tomato can be dried.
 One strategy is to use slicers.
 Another is to use juicy types, and let the juice drain out in a bowl or colander before putting on the drying tray.
 Another is to use cherry tomatoes, just cutting them in half.
 I prefer to use paste tomatoes, cut in lengthwise slices.
 But I don't do much drying--I'd rather have jars of salsa and boxes of frozen pasta sauce.
 It all comes back to what you will actually use.